Used car buyers guide: Practical problems

-So you're looking for a new car.
-You want practicality, economy and even style. its a tough choice we agree but luckily for you there's a huge amount of variety on the used market right now.
-From the classic estate car to the modern crossover today we're going to take a look at your options and the pros and cons of each type of car. read on for our complete practical buyers guide.
+So you're looking to purchase your next used car.
+You want practicality, economy and even style.
+Its a tough choice we agree but luckily for you there's a huge amount of variety on the used market right now.
+From the classic estate car to the modern crossover today we're going to take a look at your options and the pros and cons of each type of car.
+Read on for our complete practical used car buyers guide.

 Of course these advantages do come with a flip side, the lower ride height won't be ideal if you suffer from mobility issues for example and the more sporty road setup will see the estate struggle in serious off road situations (though some do come with higher ride heights and all wheel drive like the Audi All road variants).